dojo/docs/developer/design/loader.rst

 identifier alphabet.
 That said, I strongly recommend using only the characters in ``[A-Za-z0-9_-]``.
 Whatever you do, do not use the characters !, \*, ?, /, or \ in module names; these will only lead to problems.

-Our goal in this section is to transform a module identifier into an address that points to the resource indicated by the module identifier.
-In the browser, the address is a URL that can be used to inject a script element or execute an XHR transaction.
-In non-browser environments like Rhino or node.js, the address is a filename.
-In either case, I'll term the address (or fragment of the adders) a "path" in the descriptions that follow.
-From now on, I'll term the process of resolving a module identifier into a path as the "moduleIdToPath" process.

 Given the nature of module identifiers, the loader effectively maintains a hierarchical namespace.
 Naturally, this namespace tends to map onto a file system hierarchy that's typically made available through an HTTP server.
 I say "tends" because we'll see there are lots of ways to affect the mapping of a module name.
 The various methods of mapping module identifiers to resource URLs are a two-edged sword.
 It allows client code to remap individual modules, branches in module trees, and/or entire trees.
 But for the newcomer, all of these options can be bewildering.
 I'll give several examples that should cover all the common use cases.

 The following configuration variables control how module identifiers are mapped to URLs: